 While they are generally regarded as safe (GRAS) by the FDA , it is still best to limit consumption of these additives.
 For a true upgrade, use the exact same recipe with pure chocolate or chocolate chips with no additives, preservatives, etc.

 But, once in a while, when you run out of chocolate chips or if you feel guilty about not using your candy stash, bought with your hard-earned money, maybe you can try these recipes.
 I also like the fact that the banana and the avocado spread out the sweetness.

 What do you do with your leftover Halloween candy?
-Chime in with your comments down below or at my Facebook page.
+Chime in with your comments down below.
 I always look forward to your input.